 Maui fires death toll rises to at least 53, hundreds forced to evacuate; Biden approves disaster declaration

-The death toll from a fast-moving wildfire on Hawaii's Maui island rose Thursday, with at least 53 people now confirmed dead, officials said.
-The blaze, which nearly destroyed the historic town of Lahaina, was said to be 80% contained earlier in the day.
+The death toll from fast-moving wildfires on Hawaii's Maui island rose Thursday, with at least 53 people now confirmed dead, officials said.
+One blaze, which nearly destroyed the historic town of Lahaina, was said to be 80% contained earlier in the day.

 Officials had earlier warned the death toll could continue to go up, with multiple fires on the island still burning and teams spreading out to search charred areas.